-Already a yearly tradition for us, the arkadymac.com coverage team went to Binondo, Manila to welcome the Year of the Fire Rooster amid frenetic dragon and lion dances, bright lanterns, loud firecrackers, spectacular fireworks, and, more importantly, Chinese delicacies you’d only get to enjoy on that particular day.
+Always excited to join in on the festivities, the arkadymac.com coverage team went to Binondo, Manila to welcome the Year of the dog amid frenetic dragon and lion dances, bright lanterns, loud firecrackers, spectacular fireworks, and, more importantly, Chinese delicacies you’d only get to enjoy on that particular day.
 So Happy New Year, everyone! 恭喜發財，身體健康！祝大家一個新年快樂。希望你們有一個很好的二0一六!
 Please join us in our adventures as we took part in the festivities with our friends at what is thought to be the oldest Chinatown in the world.

-With us on our adventure was our Correspondent and Cosplay Model Rica, along with our photographers Chris Mortell as they navigated the historic streets of Binondo.
+With us on our adventure were our Correspondents and Cosplay Models Rica and Candy, along with our photographer Chris Mortell as we navigated the historic streets of Binondo.
 Together we just set out to enjoy the sights and sounds that Chinatown happily offered on this occasion.

 People also go to the Chinese temples and shrines in order to pray and make offerings or “alay” for a happy and prosperous new year.